BITalinoWorld/revolution-python-serverbit/README.md

 `ServerBIT.py` connects to a device as per the configurations stored in a `config.json` file, expected to be found in the user home directory under a folder with the name `ServerBIT`.
 If it doesn't exist it is created automatically the first time the server is launched.

 `ClientBIT.html` is an example HTML/JavaScript test client, which connects to ServerBIT and opens a connection to a specified BITalino device to acquire data from A1 (EMG data as of early-2014 units) and draw it on the browser in realtime.
+See [Examples](#Examples) for more use cases

 `config.html` can be accessed once ServerBIT has been launched, where you are able to set the default ServerBIT configuraton.